wp-plugins/bangla-date-display/readme.txt

 == Description ==
 "Bangla Date Display" is a simple, smart and easy to use wordpress plugin.
-Using this very simple plugin on your wordpress blog/site you can show current time, name of the day, name of the current season of Bangladesh, bangla, english (gregorian) & hijri date, different types of monthly bangla calendar etc in Bangla language!
-Options available for displaying post/page's default (english) time, date, comment count, archive calendar etc in bangla language!
+Using this very simple plugin on your wordpress blog/site you can show bangla, english (gregorian) & hijri date, different types of monthly bangla calendar, current time, name of the day, name of the current season of Bangladesh etc in Bangla language!
+Options available for displaying post/page's default (english) time, date, comment count, archive calendar, dashboard numbers etc in bangla language!

 = Usage =